 Exiting a Cloud Workstation Session

-There are two mechanisms to exit a Cloud Workstation session - Hold and Shut Down.
-Both options sync new content created in the Cloud OWrkstation back to the Capsule.
+There are two mechanisms to exit a Cloud Workstation (CW) session - Hold and Shut Down.
+Both options sync new content created in the Cloud Workstation back to the Capsule.
 The primary difference lies in how they handle session preservation and installed packages.

 Hold

-• When you return to the session, you can resume working without resintalling or recreating anything.
+• When you return to the session, you can resume working without reinstalling or recreating anything.

 Shut Down